Student Arts Orgs

 A group of students excited about sustaining a contact improv community at Carleton.
 We hold frequent open contact jams, exchanges with nearby contact improv groups and support each other in exploring and developing our contact improvisation practice.

-The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents, through the publication of a comics anthology four to five times a term.
+The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents through the publication of a comics anthology three times a term.

 Carleton Hi-Fi Club (CHIFI)